IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

   - The (**back-end**) EJB and data layer run as a separate microservice

-The partition recommendation~~s~~ from Mono2Micro are a good first step toward partitioning the application for microservices.
+The partition recommendation from Mono2Micro are a good first step toward partitioning the application for microservices.

 The illustration below shows our desired final state of the